Time dispersion in quantum electrodynamics: Notation

 The complementary variable for clock time is always $\omega$; the complementary variable for coordinate time may be $E,w,k_{0},p_{0}$ depending on context.
 It is usually obvious when a particular object refers to momentum or to coordinate space.
 When it might not be obvious, we use an over-hat to mark the momentum space form, i.e. $\hat{\phi}\left(p\right)$ for a four dimensional plane wave or ${{\hat{\sigma}}_{x}}\equiv{\sigma_{{p_{x}}}}$ for the dispersion in $p_{x}$.

-We use the Greek letter $\varpi$ for the clock energy/clock frequency (the same in natural units of course):
+We use the Greek letter $\varpi$ for the clock energy/clock frequency (energy and frequency are the same in natural units of course):

-We use a superscript $A$ to tag specific propagators as Attosecond, primarily meant for use at attosecond scales (\ref{eq:spinzero-atto-prop}).

 We define ${E_{\vec{p}}}$ as the relativistic mass ${E_{\vec{p}}}\equiv\sqrt{{m^{2}}+{{\vec{p}}^{2}}}$.